- How it Works

 In contrast to biopharma, the service industries of synthetic biology and next-generation sequencing, are very much commodity markets focused on the minimization of unit cost.
 This can mean centralization of facilities to achieve economies of scale.
 Or in the lab, the extensive use of automation and miniaturization (e.g. via acoustic liquid handling) to reduce reagent volumes.
 Often reagents such as primers or antibodies have a limited viable shelf life.
 Using automation combined with sample management systems to conduct more experiments in parallel can lead to less waste and small (but meaningful) cost savings.

 3. Decrease Facility and Equipment Cost Footprints

 Lab automation has typically been a serious capital investment, with prices typically ranging from $25,000 up to $200,000 for a high-performance liquid handling robot.
 Costs for an automated bioreactor or a work cell can be significantly more.
 Whilst some companies are focused on advanced robotics.
 Synthace is focused on developing software that empowers the existing lab hardware such as liquid handlers or bioreactors.
 This enables scientists to reap the benefits of advanced automation without driving a significant increase in Capex spend.

-Productivity improvements are also a very realisable source of value from automation.
-These can be delivered through time compression, increased throughput and end-to-end quality improvements.
+Productivity improvements are also a very realizable source of value from automation.
+These can be delivered through time compression, increased throughput, and end-to-end quality improvements.

 1. Time Savings